bmfmancini/cacti-install-wizard/README.md

 # cacti-auto-install
+This script is a semi-auto script that allows you to customize your cacti installation such as select the database name/password and install directory

+I will eventually have a full auto option as well populdated with the default values

-This is an auto installation bash script currently written for ubuntu/debian I have plans to also include centos/rhel systems as well
+this is currently written for debian/ubuntu but I am working on a centos/rhel script as well

-This is in very alpa state so I would not suggest to run this on a prod system
+This script is not finished yet

+TODO

+auto populate details in config.php auto download plugins